travetto/travetto/module/auth-rest/README.md

 }
 ```

 `@Authenticated` and `@Unauthenticated` will simply enforce whether or not a user is logged in and throw the appropriate error messages as needed.
+Additionally, `AuthContext` is accessible via `@Context` directly, without wiring in a request object.

 **Code: Showing standard user operations as routes**
 ```typescript